What is keratoconus?

 The early stages of keratoconus may not be found unless your eye care provider is looking for signs of the disease.
 An imaging test called corneal topography may help your provider make the diagnosis.
 This test shows changes in the shape of the cornea.

 How is keratoconus treated?

 Your treatment may vary according to the severity of your keratoconus.
 Your treatment options may also vary according to your specific type of keratoconus.

 Early on, you may only need to wear glasses to correct the visual defect from your keratoconus.
-Special contact lenses are another option if you are unable to correct your keratoconus with glasses.
-Usually, these are the gas-permeable type.
-These contact lenses require careful fitting to your cornea.
+Special contact lenses are another option if glasses don't work.
+Often these are gas-permeable contacts.
+These require careful fitting to your cornea.

-Many people with keratoconus will not need any other treatment.
-But if your cornea becomes too scarred or is unable to tolerate a contact lens, you may need another kind of treatment.
+Many people won't need any other treatment.
+But if your cornea gets too scarred or can't handle a contact lens, you may need another kind of treatment.
 The traditional treatment in this situation is a corneal transplant.
-This surgery removes part or all of the original corneal thickness and replaces it with the cornea from a cadaver donor.
+This surgery removes part or all of the original corneal thickness.
+It is replaced with the cornea from a donor who has died (cadaver donor).

-More recently, eye doctors have developed other surgical options to treat keratoconus.
+More recently, eye care providers have developed other surgery options to treat keratoconus.
 They both can help improve your vision.
 They include:

 - Artificial rings placed inside your cornea (corneal ring segments)